elundmark/yapymatrix/README.md

 ## Also

 This is my first ever python script, so be kind when commenting!
-Writing this I've only been writing python for a week.
+At the time I'm writing this I've only been exposed to python for a week.